 You’re not missing out on one sale; you’re missing out the next sale, the next, and the next.

 Sound like you?
 Good news!
 You have options.

 Getting dedicated experts (like us here at CTC) on your email program can help you achieve all those dreams you’ve had on the backburner.

 If you want to know exactly what we’d suggest for your email program, grab this article as PDF and simply select “Email and SMS” in the last dropdown.

 One of our retention strategists will do a deep dive into your program and surface with the opportunities your brand has to achieve your retention dreams.

 Who knows … it might even be me, Cara 👋

 We won't send spam.
 Unsubscribe at any time.

-Cara Wood is a Retention Strategist at Common Thread Collective.
+Cara Wood is a Retention Strategy Manager at Common Thread Collective.
 She’s been in email marketing for nearly a decade.
 When she isn’t jamming on new retention strategies for ecommerce brands, she can be found trying to keep her beagle out of the trash.
 Connect with her on Twitter.